-CODE ENFORCEMENT/BEAUTIFICATION PROCESS AND FEES
+CODE ENFORCEMENT PROCESS AND FEES

-The City's community code enforcement program is designed to ensure that neighborhoods and individual properties observe safety and beautification standards and observe land use and development standards established in the City's Zoning Code.
+The City's community code enforcement program is designed to ensure that neighborhoods and individual properties observe property maintenance, zoning, weed and waste abatement requirements established in the City's Municipal Code.
 In so doing, the City ensures that the habitability and safety of residential areas can be maintained.

-In 2001, the Inglewood City Council created the Community Beautification Services Department (CBS) to coordinate and manage the City's community beautification efforts through the enforcement of property maintenance, zoning, and weed and waste abatement.
-CBS is responsible for enforcing all City ordinances relating to public nuisances, zoning violations, and other issues relevant to the needs of maintaining the safety and habitability of residential uses.
+In 2001, the Inglewood City Council created the Property Maintenance (i.e.Code Enforcement) Division to coordinate and manage the City's community preservation efforts through enforcement of the property maintenance, zoning, and weed and waste abatement.
+Property Maintenance is responsible for enforcing all City ordinances relating to public nuisances, zoning violations, and other issues relevant to the needs of maintaining the safety and habitability of residential uses.